ovh/docs/pages/cloud/storage/object_storage/s3_website/guide.en-gb.md

 ## Objective

-**This guides explains how to create, configure and activate a static website hosted in a S3 bucket.**
+**This guide explains how to create, configure and activate a static website hosted in a S3 bucket.**

 ## Requirements